teamsixzero/website2/src/projects/thinkific.md

 <section class="project-content project-content--gradient">
   <div class="project-content_copy">
     <h2 class="h4">Purchase Flow</h2>
     <p>We like to built software that gets out of your way.
-We don’t want to add meaningless friction to and paying for something should be easy.</p>
+We don't want to add meaningless friction to and paying for something should be easy.</p>
     <p> A simple and easy way for people to understand exactly what they are buying when they upgrade.</p>
   </div>
   <div class="project-content_image project-content_image--full-width">